votesUP Manual

 Roles can also be changed subsequently via the participant manager. votesUP enables this in a step by step manner – a person currently entitled to vote must first be blocked before he or she could possibly be deleted altogether.
 If there was already a vote with that person entitled, blocking is as far as you can go.
 When the role is changed to guest, persons who were already entitled to vote in prior ballots are displayed as “former voter" Anyone who has already been entitled in a vote cannot be changed to an organiser role – this is only possible if all votings in the event are being reset.

-4. Access for participants: token, email or impromptu?
+4. Access for participants: token, email or spontaneous (without registration)?

-votesUP offers three different ways in which participants can be registered for an event.
-The default setting is “email address”.
-However, this can be changed in the event settings to “neutral tokens” or a mixed form.
-This option will change the login screen for your participants.
-Email accounts can still log in, but the possibility of token access is now added.
+votesUP offers three different ways to register participants for an event.
+The default is “email address”.
+This can be changed in the event settings to "neutral tokens" or a mixed form.
+This option will change the login screen for your attendees.
+Email accounts will still be able to log in, but the option for token users will be added.

-As a third variant, the votesUP provides the possibility for spontaneous participation, i.e. without authentication.
-The participants will only need the event ID to log on as eligible voters in the event.
-Depending on the use case, the hosts may set a requirement for the participants to provide their names or let them join in a completely anonymous manner.
-Without the name, participants will receive a random token ID.
-The “spontaneous participation” variant may be suitable for less binding polls or for an expression of general opinions.
-For the participants it is not possible to log on to the event again with the same identity token.
+As a third option, votesUP offers the possibility of spontaneous participation, i.e. without authentication.
+Participants only need the event ID to log in as eligible voters in the event.
+Depending on the use case, hosts can require participants to enter their name or allow them to participate anonymously.
+Without a name, participants are given a random token ID.
+Spontaneous participation may be suitable for less binding votes or for the expression of general opinions.
+Participants will not be able to login to the event again with the same token.

 Token accounts are a good choice if you do not know the participants in advance or your participants have no or only limited access to an email address.

-However, you can also use tokens as regular accesses with “real” display names.
-Depending on the event settings, the participant can be asked for their name when logging in for the first time.
-Alternatively, participants can change their display name via the profile page.
-If it is important that anonymity is maintained, the organiser should deactivate the option to change the display name in the event settings.
-However, names that have already been changed will then remain in the new state.
+You can also use tokens as regular access with "real" display names.
+Depending on your event settings, attendees may be prompted for their name when they first log in.
+Alternatively, attendees can change their display name from their profile page.
+If anonymity is important, the organiser should disable the option to change display names in the event settings.
+However, names that have already been changed will remain as they are.

 In mixed mode, both email accounts and token accounts can log on to your event.

 A special feature is the “passwordless tokens” mode, which does not require passwords.
-However, you should note that tokens that have already been used once are associated with the respective mode: tokens with passwords cannot subsequently “lose” their password; passwordless tokens, on the other hand, cannot be subsequently transferred to the mixed mode.
+Please note, however, that once a token has been used, it will be associated with that mode: tokens with a password cannot subsequently: tokens with passwords cannot subsequently “lose” their password; passwordless tokens, on the other hand, cannot be subsequently transferred to the mixed mode.

-For all prepared tokens, a list of personalised QR codes can be displayed.
-Scanning the QR codes can significantly lower the participation barrier, especially with smartphones and tablets: participants then only have to enter their password, as the event ID and token are already included in the QR code.
+A list of personalised QR codes can be displayed for all prepared tokens.
+Scanning the QR codes can significantly lower the barrier to participation, especially with smartphones and tablets: participants only need to enter their password, as the event ID and token are already contained in the QR code.

 ⚠️ In contrast to the other login methods, with passwordless tokens only a one-time login is possible – anyone who logs out of votesUP will not be able to return.